The Science of Change! – Secondary Schools

 Are there any technical requirements?

-Each working space needs to be equipped with laptop/screen/projector, so students can view the supporting PowerPoint throughout.
+Each working space needs to be equipped with laptop, screen or projector, so pupils can view the supporting PowerPoint throughout.

 Where will the workshops take place?